Support after discharge: Neonatal Community Outreach Team

 Neonatal Community Outreach Team

-The Neonatal Community Outreach Team (NCOT) is split over two hospital sites – Chelsea & Westminster Hospital and West Middlesex Hospital – each hospital has their own NCOT, led by one Senior Neonatal Sister, who works cross-site.
+The Neonatal Community Outreach Team (NCOT) is based across two hospital sites—Chelsea and Westminster Hospital and West Middlesex Hospital.
+Each hospital has its own NCOT, led by a Senior Neonatal Sister who works across both sites.

-Each member of the team is a Registered Nurse who has many years of experience in Neonatal Nursing.
-Our role is to make sure you feel well supported upon discharge and once your baby is at home.
+Each member of the team is a Registered Nurse with many years of experience in neonatal nursing.
+Our role is to ensure you feel well supported upon discharge and once your baby is at home.

 Lead Nurse

-Both teams currently work 7 days a week, 9am–5pm.
+CW NCOT currently works 5 days a week, 9am–5pm.

 Contact details